cddwyer/DPPortal/README.md

 ## License

 This project is licensed under the MIT License.
+You're free to copy, edit or clone any part of my code for your own educational benefit, just please dont plagurise the project and claim credit for yourself, that's not cool.

 ## Acknowledgments